Genesis 1: A Commentary

 This passage denies any form of pantheism.
 God is not one and the same as creation.
 He existed before creation, and he is distinct from creation.

 This passage denies any form of polytheism and idol worship.
 Later, the OT prophets and psalmists refuted idolatry by appealing to God as the Cosmic Creator.
 The psalmist states, “All the gods of the peoples are idols, but the LORD made the heavens” (Ps.
 96:5).
 Likewise, Jeremiah writes, “The gods that did not make the heavens and the earth will perish from the earth and from under the heavens” (Jer.
 10:11).
-Even today, many scholars see that Moses wrote Genesis 1 as refutation or as “a polemic against idolatry.”[16]
+We agree with many scholars who argue that Genesis 1 is “a polemic against idolatry,”[19] and this section is filled with “polemical undertones regarding pagan cosmogonies.”[20]

 This passage denies the teaching of Mormonism.
-The LDS church affirms an infinite regression of “gods” who created into eternity past, and will create into eternity future.
-This simply doesn’t fit the first verse of the Bible.
+The LDS church affirms an infinite regression of “gods” who have created universes into eternity past, and will create into eternity future.
+We can’t get one verse into the Bible before seeing it demolish this worldview.
 The book of Genesis is a book of beginnings (e.g. universe, earth, life, humanity, Israel, etc.), but we read nothing about God having a beginning!
 As Isaiah writes, “Before Me there was no God formed, and there will be none after Me” (Isa.
 43:10).

 (1:2) “The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters.”

 Moses doesn’t tell us how much time transpired between verse 1 and verse 2.
 The seven days of Genesis do not begin until verse 3.
 So, the age of the universe and the Earth remain an open question.
-At this point, Moses focuses on the Planet Earth, which is “formless and void.”
+At this point, Moses focuses on the Planet Earth (or perhaps the localized “land”?), which is “formless and void.”

 Does “the deep” refer to the goddess Tiamat?
-Many critics of the Bible contend that the Hebrew word for “deep” (tehom) is similar to the Akkadian “Tiamat,” whom the Babylonian creation account mentions in the Enuma Elish.
+Many critics of the Bible contend that the Hebrew word for “deep” (tehôm) is similar to the Akkadian “Tiamat,” whom the Babylonian creation account mentions in the Enuma Elish.
+Tiamat is the evil monster goddess of the sea, and she faces her death when the god Marduk slays her.
 In the Enuma Elish, the god Marduk slays Tiamat and uses her corpse to create the heavens and the earth.

 Gap Theory Perspective: Older gap theorists held that the Hebrew in verse 2 can be translated in this way: “The earth became formless and void” (see NIV 1984 note).
 In their view, a large gap of time occurred between verse 1 and verse 2.
-How of a gap long?
+How long of a gap existed?
 The text doesn’t say.
 But under this reading, the earth seems to have fallen into a state of disorder and destruction.
-The terms “formless and void” (tohu wabō) elsewhere refer to a destroyed and desolate state (Isa.
+The terms “formless and void” (tohu wabōhû) elsewhere refer to a destroyed and desolate state (Isa.
 34:10-11; Jer.
 4:23).
 Isaiah writes, “[The Lord] created the heavens (He is the God who formed the earth and made it, He established it and did not create it a waste place, but formed it to be inhabited)” (Isa.
 45:18).
-God did not create the world formless.
-Thus, gap theorists argue that this could be commentary on how the Earth had become formless and void.
+In other words, Isaiah is saying that God did not create the world formless.
+Consequently, gap theorists argue that this could be commentary on how the Earth had become formless and void.
 Furthermore, the mention of “darkness” being over the surface of the Earth might imply divine judgment (Ex.
 10:21; Isa.
 45:7; 1 Sam.
 2:9).

-Other scholars do not hold to the gap theory, but they do acknowledge an indefinite amount of time between Genesis 1:1 and 1:2.
-After all, the days of Genesis do not begin until verse 3 and following.
-OT expert C. John Collins notes that the term “created” (bara) is perfect—not infinitive, and the normal use of the perfect at the beginning of a section “is to denote an event that took place before the storyline gets under way.”[21]
-So, even if the Earth did not have some sort of Fall, a could still exist.
+Other scholars do not hold to the gap theory, but they do acknowledge that an indefinite amount of time could exist between Genesis 1:1 and 1:2.
+After all, the days of Genesis do not begin until verse 3.
+OT expert C. John Collins notes that the term “created” (bara) is perfect—not infinitive, and the normal use of the perfect at the beginning of a section “is to denote an event that took place before the storyline gets under way.”[31]
+So, even if the Earth did not have some sort of Fall, an indefinite gap could still exist.
+This singular interpretive insight could resolve the age of the Earth controversy.
+After all, we simply don’t know how long this gap of time could’ve existed.

-This would explain why everything was dark.
+This would explain why everything was dark in the beginning.
 On our primitive planet, an opaque cloud covered the Earth.
 Using the language of simile, the psalmist describes the earth as being “covered… as with a garment” (Ps.
 104:6).
 God tells Job, “I made the clouds its garment and wrapped it in thick darkness” (Job 38:9).
 All of this imagery teaches that the early earth was dark.

-Day-Age proponents speculate that the language of the Spirit “hovering” (ESV, NIV) may describe the first initial creation of God (i.e. single-celled life).
+In addition, Ross speculates that God created the first single-celled life at this time.
+Where does he get this from the text?
+The language of the Spirit “hovering” (ESV, NIV) may describe the first initial creation of God (i.e. single-celled life).
 This term “hovering” (yeraḥēp) is only used one other time (Deut.
-32:11), where it describes an “eagle… that hovers over its young.”[24]
+32:11), where it describes an “eagle… that hovers over its young.”[34]
 Historically, single-celled life was the first to originate on Earth, which would fit with this reading of Genesis 1:2.
 However, while this is interesting speculation, this is a clear case of concordism, where we are squeezing scientific discoveries into a text.
-It’s doubtful that Moses had this in mind when he wrote that the Spirit was “hovering” over the water.
+It’s highly doubtful that Moses had this in mind when he wrote that the Spirit was “hovering” over the water.

 Intermittent-Day View: Newman concurs that we need to read Genesis from the perspective of a viewer on the Earth’s surface.
 He writes, “Historical events in the Old Testament are relayed from a personal standpoint; that is, events are written as though the writer is personally present and saying, in effect, ‘This is what I saw.’
 Accordingly, we propose that Genesis 1 gives a description of what the various creation events would have looked like to an earthbound observer had one been present to see God’s work.
 Rather than a description of the creation from heaven, the language portrays creation as viewed by one caught up in its midst.”[25]
 Consequently, he holds that this was a literal day, where day and night were observed.
 On his view, the second day could have occurred eons later.